Unique accommodation: Best 50 places to stay around the world

 If you’re looking for a unique way to unplug and find solitude, head to Putney, Vermont in the mountains of New England, USA.

-Not only will you find incredible hiking trails, friendly people, and beautiful landscapes, but you can also stay in cosy geodesic dome nestled in the woods.
+Not only will you find incredible hiking trails, friendly people, and beautiful landscapes, but you can also stay in a cosy geodesic dome nestled in the woods.

 The geodesic dome at Quarry Brook Farm makes a lovely weekend getaway, and it’s a fabulous way to escape from reality.